Annual Membership Renewal terms and conditions

 We will send email confirmation of your renewal being submitted within 48 hours.
 If you have not received an email confirmation within this time please contact us.

-If you do not have a payment plan in place, then you are expected to pay your fees by credit/debit card online.
-We will send email confirmation of your payment being received within 48 hours.
-If you have not received an email confirmation within this time please contact us.
+- If you do not have a payment plan in place, then you are expected to pay your fees by credit/debit card online.

 If you decide not to renew your membership before 31 March in any given subscription year, after already making payment, ICAS will refund any subscription fees paid for that year.